mathieuSauvage/MayaFluidTextureViewer/README.md

 * after that come all the default values used by the viewer when the view of a parameter is disabled

+## Why?

+I found it often difficult to visualize the texture of a fluid in Maya and this script try to give you an idea of it by creating another fluid focused only on the texture.
+And you can also disable some parameters if you want to clearly animate some others without changing anything on the source fluid.
+For example if you want to see the effect of your translation animation of the texture origin but you have at the same time a strong implode that distort everything : you just disable implode in the viewer and you can see clearly your origin animation.
+You can translate the viewer fluid, it will translate the texture slice correctly so you are not stuck with a visualization of the center of your fluid

 ## Usage in Maya